McKim, Mead & White: Early developments

-The firm initially distinguished itself with the innovative Shingle Style Newport Casino (1879-1880) and summer houses, including Victor Newcomb's house in Elberon, New Jersey (1880–1881), the Isaac Bell House in Newport, Rhode Island (1883), and Joseph Choate's house "Naumkeag" in Lenox, Massachusetts (1885–88).
+The firm initially distinguished itself with the innovative Shingle Style Newport Casino (1879–1880) and summer houses, including Victor Newcomb's house in Elberon, New Jersey (1880–1881), the Isaac Bell House in Newport, Rhode Island (1883), and Joseph Choate's house "Naumkeag" in Lenox, Massachusetts (1885–1888).
 Their status rose when McKim was asked to design the Boston Public Library in 1887, ensuring a new group of institutional clients following its successful completion in 1895.
 The firm had begun to use classical sources from Modern French, Renaissance and even Roman buildings as sources of inspiration for daring new work.

 In 1877, White and McKim led their partners on a "sketching tour" of New England, visiting many of the key houses of Puritan leaders and early masterpieces of the colonial period.
 Their work began to incorporate influences from these buildings, contributing to the Colonial Revival.

 The H.A.C.
 Taylor house in Newport, Rhode Island (1882–1886) was the first of their designs to use overt quotations from colonial buildings.
-A less successful but daring variation of a formal Georgian plan was White's house for Commodore William Edgar, also in Newport (1884–86).
+A less successful but daring variation of a formal Georgian plan was White's house for Commodore William Edgar, also in Newport (1884–1886).
 Rather than traditional red brick or the pink pressed masonry of the Bell house, White tried a tawny, almost brown color, leaving the building neither fish nor fowl.

 The William G. Low House in Bristol, Rhode Island (1886–1887), demolished in 1962, is today seen as a quintessential expression of the Shingle Style.
 The architectural historian Vincent Scully saw it as "at once a climax and a kind of conclusion" for McKim, since its "prototypal form ... was almost immediately to be abandoned for the more conventionally conceived columns and pediments of McKim, Mead, and White's later buildings."

 The partners added talented designers and associates as the 1890s loomed, with Thomas Hastings, John Carrère, Henry Bacon and Joseph M. Wells on the payroll in their expanding office.
-With a larger staff, each partner had a studio of designers at his disposal, similar to the organization of a modern design firm, and this increased their capacity for doing even larger projects, including the design of entire entire college campuses for Columbia University and New York University, and a massive entertainment complex at Madison Square Garden, all located in New York City.
+With a larger staff, each partner had a studio of designers at his disposal, similar to the organization of a modern design firm, and this increased their capacity for doing even larger projects, including the design of entire college campuses for Columbia University and New York University, and a massive entertainment complex at Madison Square Garden, all located in New York City.